 - Start with the Earth Charter.
 Let the Earth Charter be your basic guide when you are planning and undertaking activities to make the Earth Charter vision a reality.

 - Be a Living Example.
-Strive to be a living example of the spirit of the Earth Charter in your day-to-day life – at home, in the work place, and in your community.
+Strive to be a living example of the spirit of the Earth Charter in your day-to-day life – at home, in the workplace, and in your community.

 - Empower Yourself.
 Act boldly, and trust that you can make a difference as an individual and that your activities will catalyze the efforts of many others.

 - Cooperate, Cooperate.
-Create the power to affect change by building partnerships and collaborating with others, and seek win/win solutions.
+Create the power to affect change by building partnerships and collaborating with others, and seek to win/win solutions.

 - Empower Others.
-Share power by being inclusive and providing others with opportunities to strengthen their capacities for problem solving, decision-making, and leadership, unleashing human creativity.
+Share power by being inclusive and providing others with opportunities to strengthen their capacities for problem-solving, decision-making, and leadership, unleashing human creativity.